 The parish Finance Council is mandated by the universal law of the Church.
 The pastor must consult it regarding major matters related to the financial well-being of the parish.
 Its consultation is also required to expend parish resources over certain amounts.
 The finance council monitors the parish's compliance with diocesan financial guidelines and in general advises the pastor and pastoral staff on financial matters.
 It also assists in planning major fund-raising efforts and advises the pastor and parish staff in the oversight of parish grounds and buildings.

-For the Parish Finance Council in Parishes of the Diocese of Pittsburgh, on December 8, 1994, Bishop Donald W. Wuerl promulgated the Lay Ministries: Handbook for Parishes and Institutions.
+For the Parish Finance Council in Parishes of the Diocese of Pittsburgh, on December 8, 1994, the Bishop promulgated the Lay Ministries: Handbook for Parishes and Institutions.
 Within that resource, the following description is given of the work of the members of Parish Finance Council:

 - Assist the pastor in the preparation and presentation of an annual budget for both operating and capital expenditures.